maxdup/Lune/README.md

 Technologies used
 ====
-C#, WPF, SQLite, TagLib-sharp, naudio
+C#, WPF, naudio , SQLite, TagLib-sharp

 Todo
 ====
 -add a folder watcher
 -move audio player to seperate thread
 -make use of the database in place